MythicAgents/apfell/documentation-payload/apfell/commands/list_users.md

 ## Summary

 This uses JXA to list the non-service user accounts on the system.
-You can specify a GID to look at the users of a certain group or you can specify 'groups' to be true and enumerate users by groups
+You can specify a GID to look at the users of a certain group or you can use '-1' for GID to enumerate users for groups 0-1000
 - Needs Admin: False
 - Version: 1
 - Author: @its_a_feature_